remix-run/react-router/docs/guides/flux.md

 `router.js -> routes.js -> SomeComponent.js -> actions.js -> router.js`

-To avoid this, you can do one of two things:
+To avoid this, you can do one of three things:

 1. Send the component to the action, think of it like `event.target` in DOM events if it bothers you.